Overview

 • interests

-Learn more about the facilitator and appointed members to the OPLDF.
+Learn more about the facilitator and deputy facilitators appointed to the OPLDF.

 How we prioritize requests

-When the OPLDF receives a request for facilitation services, the office looks for at least one of the following criteria:
+Requests for facilitation services should address at least one of the following criteria:

-• it relates to ongoing, large-scale land use, planning or development application
+• relate to ongoing, large-scale land use planning or development proposals

-• it relates to infrastructure or environmental issues that are overarching in nature and may cross municipal boundaries or watersheds
+• relate to infrastructure or environmental issues that are overarching in nature and may cross municipal boundaries or watersheds

-• it falls under the mandate(s) of two or more provincial ministries or agencies
+• fall under the mandate(s) of two or more provincial ministries or agencies

-• it involves the implementation of relevant provincial legislation, plans and policies
+• involve the implementation of provincial legislation, plans, policies or interests

-To prioritize requests, the office will consult with the Minister of Municipal Affairs and Housing to consider:
+When considering requests, the Minister of Municipal Affairs and Housing will consult with the OPLDF, including to consider:

-• nature and time constraints of the issue
+• the nature of the matter and any time constraints

 • interests of the various parties, including those of the province